dechristopher/octad4j/README.md

 # octad4j
 Octad4j is the standard library for the Octad chess variant written in Java.

 Octad is a creation of Andrew DeChristopher.
 Rules and information about the game can be found below.
-Octad is thought to be a deterministic game
+Octad is thought to be a deterministic game but needs formal verification to prove that.

 ## Octad Game
 ### Board Layout